AMWA-TV/ms-05-01/docs/Scope.md

 ### Scope of this document

 This document describes the NCA architecture - item (1.) in the preceding section.
-The subsequent documents will be developed in later phases of the NCA workstream.

 ### Note on terminology ###